MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-meeting.md

 ---
 # Share in meeting

-Share in meeting allows users to share documents or third-party web apps to the meeting stage.
+Share to Teams allows users to share documents or third-party web apps to an upcoming or an ongoing meeting.
 The meeting participants can collaborate and interact with the third-party web apps or edit the documents together.

+Share to Teams embedded in a web app or a document enables users to share content to an upcoming meeting or an ongoing meeting.

+> [!NOTE]
+> Share in meeting is getting integrated with Share to Teams allowing users to share from a webapp to Teams chats, channels, or meetings.

-The following image shows the **Share in meeting** button on the web app:
+The following image shows the **Share to Teams** button on the web app:

 :::image type="content" source="../../assets/images/share-in-teams-meeting/web-app.png" alt-text="Screenshot shows share in meeting button on the web app.":::

-During the meeting, when a user selects the **Share in meeting** button from the third-party web app or document, it launches a deep link to the meeting stage and opens the app as a web view in the meeting stage.
+When a user selects the **Share to Teams** button from the third-party web app or document, it launches a deep link to the meeting stage and opens the app as a web view in the meeting stage.
 For the meeting participants to interact with third-party web app or document, they must have meeting extension of the app or document installed in their Teams client.
 If they don't have meeting extension, Teams prompts participants to install the meeting extension.

-When you select the **Share in meeting** button, it launches a deep link to the meeting stage.
+When you select the **Share to Teams** button, it launches a deep link to the meeting stage.
 The following is the deep link format:

 `msteams:/l/meeting-share?deeplinkId={GUID}&fqdn={string}&lm=deeplink&appContext={json encoded app context}`

 For more information, see [generate a deep link to share content to stage in meetings](#generate-a-deep-link-to-share-content-to-stage-in-meetings).

+When the meeting begins, the app side panel is automatically opened for the user who shared the content to the meeting.
+The developer can call the JS SDK API to get the list of content shared and display the content and have it readily available in the side panel.

+Note, in the event of an upcoming recurring meeting, where the app is already added, the developer can call the JS SDK to get the latest content to be displayed in the app side panel.

 ## Enable share in meeting

 The following are three different methods to enable share in meeting.
-You can use one of the methods depending on how much control you want on the **Share in meeting** buttons displayed on your web page:
+You can use one of the methods depending on how much control you want on the **Share to Teams** buttons displayed on your web page:

 # [Method 1](#tab/method-1)

 This method is the simplest way to display the share in meeting buttons with minimal customizations.
 You can customize the button styles, size, and languages.

-You can scan your web page to locate any HTML elements with the class name of type `teams-share-in-meeting-button` and dynamically generate **Share in meeting** buttons in your page.
+You can scan your web page to locate any HTML elements with the class name of type `teams-share-button` and dynamically generate **Share to Teams** buttons in your page.

 1. Add the `launcher.js` script on your webpage.